kossnocorp/sophia/README.md

 - **GraphQL**
 - **Makefile**
 - **Justfile**
+- Swift
 - F#

-The languages marked with **bold** are the ones I'm the most proficient in, so they are the most polished.
+The languages marked with **bold** are the ones I'm the most proficient in and/or have the most detailed support.

 Other languages might work well, but I haven't tested them yet.